-While you’ll find similarities between Tex Mex and Mexican cuisine, they’re different.
-There are hundreds of world-class restaurants in New Mexico, like Geronimo, one of the winners for TripAdvisor’s Top 10 Restaurants in the US.
+While you’ll find similarities between Tex-Mex and Mexican cuisine, they differ.
+There are hundreds of world-class restaurants in New Mexico, like Geronimo, one of the winners of TripAdvisor’s Top 10 Restaurants in the US.

 The Centennial State may have less Hispanic and Mexican influence in its cuisine.
 However, it still has some of the best places to eat in the entire North American continent.